Meeting 5 October 4, 2006

 The Faculty Senate proposes a change in the eligibility requirements for members of the Faculty Senate in order to prevent a possible conflict of interest.
 We propose excluding from the Faculty Senate those faculty members who hold administrative positions that require them to evaluate the performance of other faculty.

-Eligibility requirements are defined in the Faculty Guide.
+Eligibility requirements are defined in the Academic Policy and Procedure.
 Revisions are noted in bold below:

 (1) The Faculty Senate shall consist of twenty-six elected members.
 Eligible for membership is full-time faculty with at least one academic year of service including the current term.
 Full-time faculty is those persons holding academic rank of instructor, assistant professor, associate professor, or professor with full-time appointment by the university.
 Faculty members who hold administrative positions that require them to evaluate the performance of other faculty are not eligible to serve on the Faculty Senate.